wp-plugins/3d-wp-tag-cloud-m/readme.txt

 == Changelog ==

+= 1.2.2 =
+1. Fixed bug in selecting Central Function.
+2. Fixed bug in positioning multiple menu under tag canvas when sidebar is wider.

 = 1.2.1 =
 1. The minimal values of Radius X, Radius Y & Radius Z are shifted to zero so clouds could be one or two dimensional.
 2. Reduced step between Radius X,Y,Z values for precise setting size of dynamic Menu.